 Yes, plain HTML is responsive.

 So if we had a proper client with some proper CSS options we could have usable and accessible websites on any device, without any one changing or updating any code.
 Saving millions.
 But Google doesn’t like simple solutions, it pushes JS driven frameworks, that mixes up functionality with styling, and denies basic CSS options to the user.
-It denies the user, it forces their own.
+It denies the user options, and it forces their own wishes.

 Remember, without JS most companies do not earn a penny: